tarikguney/command-core/README.md

 Command Core prints out a small documentation for the verbs and their associated options in an organized way to the console.You don't need to anything special as it works out of the box when people pass `--help` flag to the command.
 Check out the `CommandCore.TestConsole` project for an example.

-`VerbName` and `ParameterName` attributes accepts an optional `Description` value which is used when printing out the documentation.
+`VerbName` and `OptionName` attributes accepts an optional `Description` value which is used when printing out the documentation.
 You can see an example of the documentation output below:

 ```bash
 VERBS: